Learning-Robotics/reinforcement-learning-for-legged-robots/README.md

-# Reinforcement learning for legged robots
+# Reinforcement learning for locomotion

 This is a crash course on applying reinforcement learning to train policies that balance real legged robots.
 We first review the necessary basics: partially-observable Markov decision processes, value functions, the goal of reinforcement learning.
 We then focus on policy optimization: REINFORCE, policy gradient and proximal policy optimization (PPO).
 After some practical advice on training with PPO, we finally focus on techniques to train real-robot policies from simulation data: domain randomization, simulation augmentation and reward shaping.